Demian Battaglia’s home-page

 At the micro- and meso-scale we have analyzed Local Field Potentials and spike trains to show that the same neurons can perform different primitive computations (carrying, storing, transfering information) at different times and in different states4.
 Information processing roles are not hardwired, but emerge from dynamic patterns of interaction and coordination with other systems component, structured in both space and time5,6.

-At the whole-brain scale, we have described the dynamics of resting-state functional connectivity in as a stochastic walk sampling the space of possible network configurations.
+At the whole-brain scale, we have described the dynamics of resting-state functional connectivity as a stochastic walk sampling the space of possible network configurations.
 We found that dynamics of Functional Connectivity (dFC) is fast and temporally structured for young and slower and more random for elderly subjects7.
 Furthermore, the slowing down of dFC correlates with degradation of cognitive performance at the single subject level8.

 We develop complex data representations to faithfully quantify the diversity, heterogeneity and “weirdness” of neural datasets, without averaging.
 Applications range from the characterization of typical (and atypical!) interneurons9 to the predictive description of synaptic connectivity maps in cerebellum10.
 We also studied the gender-related misconstruction of the peer-review system11.